rfv2021/bayes_opt_cnn/README.md

 ## DATA
 The training and validation datasets were composed of 8-bit gray scale images of Hermite-Gaussian electromagnetic modes supported by optical waveguides, available in two resolutions 32x32 and 16x16.
-The training dataset has 10 000 pictures and the test dataset has 2000 pictures; For details, see 1_Generate dataset.ipynb.
+The training dataset has 10 000 pictures and the test dataset has 2000 pictures; For details, see *1_Generate dataset.ipynb*.

 ## MODEL
 Convolutional neural network with 2 convolutional layers and 3 fully connected layers.
 This architecture is based on the popular Le-Net5.
 The model topology was adapted through bayesian optimisation to maximise the accuracy after 2 training epochs.
-For details, see 2_Build and optimise CNN for image recognition.ipynb.
+For details, see *2_Build and optimise CNN for image recognition.ipynb*.

 ## HYPERPARAMETER OPTIMSATION